BettercareHealth/bettercare/child-healthcare/scrub.md

 The aim of ChildPIP is to determine the mortality rates, causes of death and modifiable factors which may prevent childhood deaths.
 This should improve the quality of care that children receive in the health service.

-Figure 15.1 shows the data collection sheet for childhood deaths from ChildPIP.
+*Figure 15-1 shows the data collection sheet for childhood deaths from ChildPIP.*

 Ways of avoiding the common causes of under 5 deaths